 In order to protect your information, we routinely review our security policies and put in place processes such as technology controls for our information systems including user verification, data encryption, virus and firewall protection and enforce a need to know policy for access to any data and systems.
-We do not transfer your data outside the UK.

 Your rights under law

 The right to access a copy of personal information we hold about you (commonly known as a “data subject access request”).
 This enables you to receive a copy of the Personal Data we hold about you and to check that we are lawfully processing it;

 The right to be forgotten.
 This enables you to ask us to delete or remove Personal Data where there is no good reason for us to continue to process it.
 You also have the right to ask us to delete or remove your Personal Data where you have successfully exercised your right to object to processing, where we may have processed your information unlawfully or where we are required to erase your information to comply with local law.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.